 In March 2006, Gail competed in the NACUFS (The National Association of College and University Food Services) Culinary Challenge on the campus of Virginia Tech where she placed second and won an American Culinary Federation Bronze Medal.
 Over the summer of 2006, Gail was promoted to Nutritionist.

-Gail's "National Nutrition Month" program in 2007 took first place in NACUFS' "Most Innovative Nutrition Program".
-In 2008, Villanova Dining Services committed to eliminating partially hydrogenated oils and MSG from all products purchased on served on campus.
-Gail is very knowledgeable in the areas of food allergies and food intolerances, her culinary background makes her uniquely capable in accommodating students and guiding them in finding food items on our menus, and in our convenience stores, that meet their dietary restrictions.
+Gail's "National Nutrition Month" program in 2007 took first place in NACUFS' "Most Innovative Nutrition Program."
+In 2008, Villanova Dining Services committed to eliminating partially hydrogenated oils and MSG from all products purchased sand served on campus.
+Gail is very knowledgeable in the areas of food allergies and food intolerances.
+Her culinary background makes her uniquely capable in accommodating students.
+Guiding them in finding food items on our menus and in our convenience stores that meet their dietary restrictions.
 Villanova Dining Services specializes in procuring and preparing food for students with food allergies and intolerances.
-Gail is currently in the process of re-designing the Nova Nutrition website.
-In the meantime you can contact Gail at 610-519-8991 or email if you have any nutrition related questions or concerns.
+Please contact Gail at 610-519-8991 or email if you have any nutrition related questions or concerns.